 Community Hubs Task Force

-Their first order of business has been to draw a distinction between the Community Hubs Task Force, and its mission to create a connective network to serve the needs of the community, and the community hub spaces that are popping up in Hawley, Newfoundland and Hamlin.
+The first order of business in 2022 was to draw a distinction between the Community Hubs Task Force and its mission to create a connective network to serve the needs of the community, and the community hub spaces that are popping up in Hawley, Newfoundland and Hamlin.
 To that end, they created a brand for this connective tissue:

 A business, education & community network for Wayne County, PA